-- 12.7 The existing highway network will continue to fulfil an important role in the future prosperity of Sunderland.
-Traffic congestion on several strategic roads and junctions is a cause of delays, with consequent lost time for employees and other travellers and additional costs for bus operators.
-Initial schemes include, for example, major improvements to the A183 Chester Road corridor.
-Other major road corridors, as set out within Policy SP10 will be improved as finances and circumstances permit.
-Improvements to these corridors will include provision to improve public transport, walking, cycling and disabled access. - 12.8 The vast majority of public transport trips in Sunderland are made by bus and it is likely that this will continue into the future.
-The council will work with the bus operators and Nexus to improve operating conditions for buses on the bus corridors within the city as outlined in Policy SP10. - The Metro (and the wider local rail system) is a significant public transport asset for the city but the network will need to be expanded and updated to meet future needs.
+- capacity and road safety concerns on the SRN. - 12.9 The vast majority of public transport trips in Sunderland are made by bus and it is likely that this will continue into the future.
+The council will work with the bus operators and Nexus to improve operating conditions for buses on the bus corridors within the city as outlined in Policy SP10. - 12.10 The Metro (and the wider local rail system) is a significant public transport asset for the city but the network will need to be expanded and updated to meet future needs.
 The council will work with Nexus and other stakeholders to secure improvements to the Metro and local rail network.
-Future expansion plans for the Metro and the local rail network are not known at this point and new route possibilities will also depend on the flexibility of the new rolling stock chosen for the Metro. - 12.10 The former Leamside railway line provides opportunities for a range of railway uses including improving connectivity between Washington and Sunderland (by taking in the former Penshaw-Pallion line) and southwards into the Coalfield area.
+Future expansion plans for the Metro and the local rail network are not known at this point and new route possibilities will also depend on the flexibility of the new rolling stock chosen for the Metro. - 12.11 The former Leamside railway line provides opportunities for a range of railway uses including improving connectivity between Washington and Sunderland (by taking in the former Penshaw-Pallion line) and southwards into the Coalfield area.
 The council will continue to work with its sub-regional partners and transport infrastructure stakeholders to investigate the potential of this line and will support proposals that benefit the city.
-The council will ensure that the location and design of new development does not conflict with the potential for the Leamside Line's re-instatement. - 12.11 Increasing the opportunities for accessible and safe walking and cycling in Sunderland will have a number of benefits, ranging from improving people's health, improving air quality and reducing traffic congestion.
-As well as strategic walking and cycling routes, the council will seek local improvements, including convenient and safe walking routes.
+The council will ensure that the location and design of new development does not conflict

-12.12 The city is crossed by a network of footpaths, national cycle ways and equestrian routes, partly as a result of former railway lines that have been successfully reclaimed in recent years.
-These ensure sustainable off-road networks providing access to many parts of the city and a variety of destinations.
+- with the potential for the Leamside Line's re-instatement. - 12.12 Increasing the opportunities for accessible and safe walking and cycling in Sunderland will have a number of benefits, ranging from improving people's health, improving air quality and reducing traffic congestion.
+As well as strategic walking and cycling routes, the council will seek local improvements, including convenient and safe walking routes. - 12.13 The city is crossed by a network of footpaths, national cycle ways and equestrian routes, partly as a result of former railway lines that have been successfully reclaimed in recent years.
+These ensure sustainable offroad networks providing access to many parts of the city and a variety of destinations.
 Further routes will be pursued that will help to form a grid pattern that enable longer or shorter circuits to be used for commuting or recreational purposes.

-ST1 Urban core accessibility and movement
+ST1 Urban Core Accessibility and Movement